thlorenz/thlorenz.com-blog/dog-tutorial/post.md

 {{ meta: created }}
 {{ meta: tags }}

+Dog is a markdown based blogging engine, powered by nodejs.

-This is a quick introduction on what dog is and  why I wrote it, followed by a tutorial on how to create, publish and then serve your own blog with it.
+This post will give a quick introduction on dog and why I wrote it, followed by a tutorial on how to create, publish and then serve your own blog with it.

 ## Why I created another blogging Engine